 One of the simplest ways to gain a good insight into your market is to get first-hand experience with one of your competitors.
 Analyse their setup, marketing practices, online presence, etc., book an appointment, and indulge in one of their treatments as you get a good insight into how they run many aspects of their business.

 Other than that, list your local competitors, research their popularity and consider how they engage their customers online.
 Another good practice is to review the reviews to find out what your competition is doing to please, wow, and/or disappoint their clientele.

 It’s important to know who your target demographic is to maximise your marketing opportunities.
+A great example of this being Contour Clinics, an Australian cosmetic beauty specialist that has carved out a niche by specialising in cosmetic procedures that leverage the heightened awareness from social media.
 Target audience demographics could include women (age-range specific), teens, pregnant women, or men - it’s fair to say that the spa industry has traditionally been considered woman-centric, although now more than ever, many men also frequent spas for a range of treatments.